shakhscode/sql-dbs/Readme.md

 - MERGE

 ## 3. Data Query language.
+ - SELECT : SELECT * FROM table_name;

+ ## 4. Common SQL commands
+#### Sequence of execution:

+ **Follow job_rules where given highest salary and opportunities.
+ (F-J-W-G-H-S-O)**

+- JOINS: Types of joins
+- UNION and self JOIN
- - SELECT- WHERE
+- WHERE (WHERE -AND, OR, NOT, LIKE,ILIKE)
 - GROUP BY
+- HAVING
 - ORDER BY - LIMIT
- - HAVING

- ### Sequence of execution:

-## 4. JOINS
 - Aliases
-- Inner join, outer join, left join, right join.
-- Self Join
-- Union

-## 5. Additional Concepts
+## 5. Additional Concepts and Functions
 - Timestamp and Extract functions.

 - Mathematical functions.